 Responsibility for the implementation of the policies formulated by the Board and for the day-to-day operations of the Airport System rests with the senior management of the Department.
 The Chief Executive Officer is appointed by the Board, subject to confirmation by the Mayor and the City Council.
-Subject to civil service rules and regulations, she is empowered to appoint and remove the senior managers.
+Subject to civil service rules and regulations, he or she is empowered to appoint and remove the senior managers.
 Within each of the various divisions in the Department, there are various sections that are assigned certain responsibilities for the efficient operation and development of the Airport System.
-As of June 30, 2019 there were 3,763 authorized positions and 4,376 total positions (including temporary positions) for the Airport system.
 The current principal administrative officers and their positions are named below: